What is ROIC?

 What is return on invested capital (ROIC)?

-ROIC measures how much profit a business generates for every dollar of capital invested in it — both debt and equity.
+ROIC measures how much profit a business generates for every dollar of capital invested in it, counting both debt and equity.
 In plain terms: put a dollar to work in this company, and how many cents of profit come back each year?
-It's widely considered the cleanest single gauge of business quality.
+The arithmetic is simple.
+Take after-tax operating profit and divide it by the capital the business runs on, which is debt plus equity minus any cash sitting idle.
+A company earning $15 of after-tax operating profit on $100 of invested capital has a 15% ROIC.
+It is widely considered the cleanest single gauge of business quality, because unlike revenue growth or reported earnings it cannot be flattered by simply spending more money.
+Growth bought at a poor return destroys value even while the headline numbers climb, and ROIC is the number that exposes that.

 What is a good ROIC?